wumofei/visual_stim/README.md

 # Usage

 Call `video2stim.m` on video file (currently tested with 8-bit grayscale `.avi` files only) to produce a downsampled checkerboard flicker file and a convolved edge detection file.
-Call `dispmovie.m` on the edge detetion file to display directly.
+Call `dispmovie.m` on the edge detection file to display directly.
 Call `dispmovie_movingbar.m` on the downsampled file to display a bright bar moving across background checkerboard flicker.

 # Bugs